grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -query-scheduler.use-multi-algorithm-query-queue
 [use_multi_algorithm_query_queue: <boolean> | default = false]

+# (experimental) When enabled, the query scheduler will primarily prioritize
+# dequeuing fairly from queue components, and secondarily prioritize dequeuing
+# fairly across tenants.
+When disabled, tenant fairness is primarily
+# prioritized. `query-scheduler.use-multi-algorithm-query-queue` must be enabled
+# in order to use this flag.
+# CLI flag: -query-scheduler.prioritize-query-components
+[prioritize_query_components: <boolean> | default = false]

 # (experimental) If a querier disconnects without sending notification about
 # graceful shutdown, the query-scheduler will keep the querier in the tenant's
 # shard until the forget delay has passed.
 This feature is useful to reduce the